fijimunkii/lights-out.js/README.md

 lights-out
 ==========

-A tribute to Tiger Toys handheld game
+A tribute to the Tiger Toys handheld game